 You Won't Be Able To See As Well

-Most astronauts - about 80% - returning to Earth have reported vision issues, which scientists now refer to as visual impairment intracranial pressure syndrome (VIIP).
-It is not known, however, what takes place to cause this, and it's pretty impossible to study on Earth as the situation is almost impossible to replicate.
+About 80% of astronauts returning to Earth have reported vision issues, which scientists now refer to as visual impairment and intracranial pressure syndrome (VIIP).
+It is not known, however, what takes place to cause this, and it's challenging to study on Earth as the situation is almost impossible to replicate.

 VIIP is discovered through MRIs and retinal scans.
-Upon examination, it has been shown that back of a space traveler's eyes flatten and his/her retinas push forward.
+Upon examination, it has been shown that the backs of a space traveler's eyes flatten, and his/her retinas push forward.
 Gravity, or lack thereof, is an obvious factor, but the exact mechanics of how this happens is still an unknown.

 Your Muscles Start To Atrophy

 Muscles help us maneuver ourselves on Earth in a "power play" against gravity.
-Again, with gravity, the muscles have nothing to work against, and in space, the longer you're out there, the less they have to do.
-They weaken by about 20%, which increases the longer they're up in space.
+Again, without gravity, the muscles have nothing to work against; the longer you're out there, the less they have to do.
+In space, muscles weaken by about 20%, which increases in relation to time spent sans gravity.

 Astronauts combat this with exercise, by strapping themselves down with weights as they ride stationary bikes, or using specialized equipment uniquely designed for a weightless environment.
 This also helps with bone loss and mental health.
 In space, astronauts exercise about two hours a day.